nzzdev/Q-editor/README.md

 # Q Editor

 This is the editor for the Q Toolbox.
 You will also need a [Q server](https://github.com/nzzdev/Q-server) to make use this.
 Here you find some technical documentation to get your own Q editor running.
-The user documentation is available at https://github.io/nzzdev/Q-editor.

 Demo: https://q-demo.st.nzz.ch